betmma/my_balatro_mods/README.md

 - Mult+: Permanently increases Mult Card bonus by +8 Mult.
 - Omnicard: Wild Cards can't be debuffed.
 Retrigger all Wild Cards.
 - Bulletproof: Glass Cards lose X0.1 instead of breaking.
 They break when they reach X1.5.
 (Warning: this voucher has incompatibility issue with mod content that changes glass cards base xMult.
 Game won't crash but the effect will be strange)
+- Cash Clutch: At end of each Round, earn extra $1 per remaining Hand.
+- Inflation: At end of each Round, earn extra $1 per remaining Hand. (the same as above)
 ## Fusion Vouchers
 Fusion Vouchers aren't fused by clicking a fusion button.
 Instead they appear randomly and can be bought regularly only after you have redeemed the required 2 vouchers.
 (May change in the future)
 - Gold Round Up (Round Up + Gold Coin): Your money always round up to nearest even number.